Ellis Island: State sovereignty dispute

 The circumstances which led to an exclave of New York being located within New Jersey began in the colonial era, after the British takeover of New Netherland in 1664.
 A clause in the colonial land grant outlined the territory that the proprietors of New Jersey would receive as being "westward of Long Island, and Manhitas Island and bounded on the east part by the main sea, and part by Hudson's river."

 As early as 1804, attempts were made to resolve the status of the state line.
-The City of New York claimed the right to regulate trade on all waters.
+The government of New York City claimed the right to regulate trade on all waters.
 This was contested in Gibbons v.
 Ogden, which decided that the regulation of interstate commerce fell under the authority of the federal government, thus influencing competition in the newly developing steam ferry service in New York Harbor.
 In 1830, New Jersey planned to bring suit to clarify the border, but the case was never heard.
 The matter was resolved with a compact between the states, ratified by U.S. Congress in 1834.
 This set the boundary line at the middle of the Hudson River and New York Harbor; however, New York was guaranteed "exclusive jurisdiction of and over all the waters of Hudson River lying west of Manhattan and to the south of the mouth of Spuytenduyvil Creek; and of and over the lands covered by the said waters, to the low-water mark on the New Jersey shore."
 This was later confirmed in other cases by the U.S. Supreme Court.